siduction/release-orga/README.md

 **Release schedule**
 * How many more releases do we want to / can we do in 2025?
   * A snapshot every two months at testbuilds.siduction.org
-* If we want to integrate Timeshift, maybe it's a good idea to do it now.

 **New features:**
 *